adamkleingit/react-rich-tree/README.md

 # React Rich Tree

+## Not maintained
+This project is not currently maintained.
+Feel free to fork it and use it for your needs.

 ## A full featured tree component for React
 We've built so many projects that required a tree component, and could never find a library that supported all features.
 And building your own tree component is not an easy task.